cdapio/cdap/cdap-docs/admin-manual/source/installation/cloudera.rst

 *Safety Valve* Advanced Configuration Snippets.
 Documentation of the available CDAP properties is in the :ref:`appendix-cdap-site.xml`.

-**Additional environment variables** can be set, if required, using the Cloudera Manager's "Cask DAP Service Environment Advanced Configuration Snippet (Safety Valve)".
-For example, for including Spark it should contain ``SPARK_HOME=/opt/cloudera/parcels/CDH/lib/spark``.
+**Additional environment variables** can be set, as required, using the Cloudera Manager's "Cask DAP Service Environment Advanced Configuration Snippet (Safety Valve)".

+**Including Spark:** If you are including Spark, the *Environment Advanced Configuration* should contain ``SPARK_HOME=/opt/cloudera/parcels/CDH/lib/spark``.

 At this point, the CDAP installation is configured and is ready to be installed.
 Review your settings before continuing to the next step, which will install and start CDAP.